-3. Meanwhile make the cookies… Blitz the hazelnuts in a food processor until finely chopped and place to one side on a plate.
+1. Meanwhile make the cookies.
+Blitz the hazelnuts in a food processor until finely chopped and place to one side on a plate.

-4. Line 2 large baking sheets with Bake-O-Glide or greaseproof paper.
+2. Line 2 large baking trays with Bake-O-Glide or greaseproof paper.

-5. In a large mixing bowl cream the butter and sugar together with the vanilla paste until light and fluffy.
-Beat in the egg and with a splash of milk.
-Gradually stir in the flour and 25g of the blitzed hazelnuts and the chopped chocolate.
+3. In a large mixing bowl, cream the butter and sugar together with the vanilla paste until light and fluffy.
+Beat in the egg and add a splash of milk.
+Gradually stir in the flour, 25g of the blitzed hazelnuts and the chopped chocolate.

-6. Mix into a firm dough and shape into 2 x 10cm logs.
+4. Mix into a firm dough and shape into 2 x 10cm logs.
 Wrap in clingfilm and leave to firm up in the fridge for an hour or so.
-When you’re ready to bake remove the log from the fridge, unwrap and roll in the plate of chopped hazelnuts.
-Slice in the log into rounds and place on the baking sheet.
+When you’re ready to bake, unwrap and roll in the plate of chopped hazelnuts.
+Slice in the log into rounds and place on the baking tray.